Looking for something?

 Resource Type: Article

 Before your operation Keep yourself as active and as strong as you can.
 Carry on doing your normal sports, walking and activities, unless you have been told not to by your doctor or physiotherapist.
-Have a go at the exercises in this resource so you know that you can do them and what they...
+Talk with your parents and carers to see what every day activities you will need help with at home...

 Resource Type: Article